 Applicants may apply for summary judgment in respect of their entire case or only part of it.

-Accordingly, separate causes of action which do not have a real prospect of success are able to be pared from the proceedings, and the good causes of action remain.
+Accordingly, separate causes of action which do not have a real prospect of success are able to be pared from the proceedings, and the good causes of action remain, and proceed to trial.

 - certain types of proceedings for possession of residential premises; and

 Summary judgment applications however have their place in litigation.
 Applications for early judgment are not appropriate, even in cases that may seem like it.

 Some cases should be allowed to proceed to trial when issues exist which should be investigated at the trial.

 Part 24 of the Civil Procedure Rules sets the test for summary judgment.
 It is there for appropriate cases to be disposed of summarily: when there's no real prospect of success.

 Analysis of an Application

 Part of the process of assessing an application is what is said in the particulars of claim or defence, and casting it against what the evidence says.